GOP national leaders to Nevada Republicans: ‘Vote early, vote by mail’

 By emphasizing voting early and with mail ballots, winning more seats is doable, he said.

-Gov. Joe Lombardo also said changing Republicans’ mindset about voting is key, and that’s what this initiative will do.
+Gov. Joe Lombardo also said changing Republicans’ mindset about voting is key, and he said that’s what this initiative will do.

 The strategy, however, sharply contrasts with what the Nevada Republican Party has, and continues, to preach.